wkappel/AMET/docs/AMET_FAQ.md

 **AMET-MET and AMET-AQ are backward compatible.
 No changes have been made to the underlying database structure.** However, it is recommended that users that upgrade to AMETv16 use the scripts provided with version 1.6 to interface with the AMETv16 code.
 New scripts_db and scripts_analysis may not work with the old R_db_scripts and R_analysis_scripts.
 AMETv16 code should work with projects created using AMETv15, but that scenario has not been thoroughly tested, so it's possilbe that issues could occur.
 A users should look through the following MET and AQ updates/bug fixes and new features below to see if they are relevant, but an **update should be seamless and not interfere with prior AMET work or operation.**

+#### General Updates v1.6

+-	Moved from using RMySQL to RMariaDB, as R is moving away from RMySQL

 #### AQ Updates v1.6

 -	Support added for AirNow ozone and PM2.5 data